 Students are automatically registered for the preparatory courses.
-Students in the first semester will be register for their regular courses by the lecturers in the first session of each course.
-Advanced students (from second semester on) are requested to register via ecampus.
+Students have to register for their regular courses via ecampus.
 All relevant information concerning ecampus (e.g. ID and password) are provided during the enrollment process.
 If you have any technical problems concerning ecampus please contact the Helpdesk.